kubeflow/spark-operator/docs/api-docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>JarsDownloadDir is the location to download jars to in the driver and executors.</p>
+<p>JarsDownloadDir is the location to download jars to in the driver and executors.
+Deprecated.</p>
 </td>
 </tr>
 <tr>